KILTprotocol/docs/sdk/02_tutorial/05_issuer/02_did.md

 ## The difference between a DID and an account

-A DID and an account sound similar, but there are some differences:
+A DID and an account sound similar, but there are differences:

 - You record both to chain
 - You can have a DID without an account